 Any communication, on or off campus, including, but not limited to, Instagram, Snapchat, Twitter, Facebook, photo sharing, inappropriate texting that is published or appearing on the internet is public domain even if it is marked private.
-Athletes are responsible for texting and electronic communications on the internet through their personal websites as well as postings on other athlete's websites.
+Athletes are responsible for their texting and electronic communications on the internet through their personal websites as well as postings on other athlete's websites.
 The areas of inappropriateness will include, but are not limited to, language (abbreviated or alluding to negative, lewd, vulgar or obscene comments about any individuals), pictures, suggestive poses, clothing, and reference to alcohol, drugs, and tobacco.
 Communication on the internet or by electronic means by athletes that are published and as a result cause disruption or damage to school district property at SFDRCISD or another school district are also inappropriate.
 Any student athlete involved in inappropriate, disruptive, negative, lewd, obscene, or sexual pictures, comments, or statuses on any social networks may result in suspension or dismissal from their sport or our Athletic program.
-Students must remain aware that being a part of an extracurricular activity is considered an honor and a privilege and not a right.